Health Benefits and Side Effects of Pomegranate

 • Promotes healthy bile production

-Tip: Eat pomegranate on an empty stomach in the morning to help your body’s daily cleansing process.
+Tip: Eat a pomegranate on an empty stomach in the morning to help your body’s daily cleansing process.

 11. May Help Prevent Gallstones